Semiparametric adaptive estimation under informative sampling: Basic setup

-As for $\theta$, this study considers three situations that are useful in application: (a) the unique solution to $E\{U(\theta; X, Y)\}=0$; (b) a parameter of regression model $E(Y\mid x; \theta)=\mu(x;\theta)$; (c) a parameter of an outcome model $f(y\mid x; \theta)$.
-In situation (a), for example, if the interest parameter is mean of the response variable, $U(\theta; x, y)=y-\theta$.
-Although the efficient estimators for the three target parameters are derived in Section \ref{sec:3}, this study focuses on estimating the parameter for (c) $f(y\mid x; \theta)$ in Setting 2 in this section.
-Hereafter, the argument on random variables in the functions are abbreviated (e.g., $U(\theta; x,y)=U(\theta)$) when it is obvious.
+Regarding the parameter $\theta$ of interest, we consider three situations that are useful in many applications: (a) the unique solution to $E\{U(\theta; X, Y)\}=0$; (b) a parameter of the regression model $E(Y\mid x; \theta)=\mu(x;\theta)$; (c) a parameter of an outcome model $f(y\mid x; \theta)$.
+In situation (a), for example, if the parameter of interest is the mean of the response variable, we can write $U(\theta; x, y)=y-\theta$.
+Although efficient estimators for the three target parameters are derived in \S \ref{sec:3}, we focus on estimating the parameter for (c) $f(y\mid x; \theta)$ in Setting 2 in this section.
+Hereafter, the argument on random variables in the functions is abbreviated (e.g., $U(\theta; x,y)=U(\theta)$) when it is obvious.